 Time Out says

-A young rapper forms an escape plan in this upbeat indie with a star turn from Danielle Macdonald.
-She’s 23-year-old Patricia Dombrowski, a New Jersey native who’s created an alter-ego to distract her from her downtrodden daily life.
-Patti Cake$, or Killa P, is a brash, talented hip hop artist who chiefly exists in Patricia’s dreams, though they’re dreams shared by her affectionate best friend Jheri (Siddharth Dhananjay).
-After a street freestyle battle gives Patricia the confidence to break out in rap, she and Jheri start the plot to hit the big time.
+A suburban rapper longs for escape in this upbeat indie movie with a star turn from Danielle Macdonald.
+She’s 23-year-old Patricia Dombrowski, a New Jersey native who’s created an alter-ego, Patti Cake$.
+A brash hip hop artist, she chiefly exists in Patricia’s dreams, though they’re fantasies shared by her best friend Jheri (Siddharth Dhananjay).
+Following a street freestyle battle, she and Jheri start a plot to hit the big time.

 Cast and crew